GioMilano/CybersecurityPortfolio/MegaCorpOne_Penetration_Test/README.md

 ## Overview

-This document details the findings from a comprehensive penetration test conducted MegaCorpOne's network and web applications.
+This document details the findings from a comprehensive penetration test conducted on MegaCorpOne's network and web applications.
 The objective was to identify vulnerabilities, exploit them to assess the potential impact, and recommend mitigations to enhance security.

 ## Objectives